 Candidates who report contributions will be required to comply with accelerated disclosure requirements for contributions of $1,000 or more received immediately before an election.

-Campaign reports are filed with the PDC, and there are online filing options for all reports.
-A candidate who spends or expects to spend at least $5,000 is required to electronically file campaign reports.
-The PDC provides free software to candidates that may be used to register the campaign and report contributions and expenditures.
+Campaign reports must be filed electronically with the PDC.
+The PDC provides free software to candidates that may be used to report contributions and expenditures.

 The PDC staff is not aware of any other local filing requirements.